The Best Residential Proxies for Amazon & E-commerce

 Session stickiness matters more than raw speed

-Many e-commerce flows (search → product → reviews → pricing) require the same IP across multiple requests.
-Look at the provider's session-duration options (5 min, 10 min, 30 min) — these often matter more than raw P50 latency.
+Many e-commerce flows (search → product → reviews → pricing) need the same IP across requests.
+Check the provider's session-duration options (5 min, 10 min, 30 min); they often matter more than raw P50 latency.

 Frequently Asked Questions